So you are wondering “how long does it take to learn Python?”

-Now, how long does it take to learn Python fundamentals like these?
+So how long does it take to learn Python fundamentals?

-On average, you should prepare to spend about 4-8 weeks learning beginner-level Python programming.
+On average, you should prepare to spend about 4 to 8 weeks learning beginner-level Python programming.

-Thus, think of these Python basics as the foundation for all future learning.
-You want to cast a solid foundation for your Python learning journey – so don’t skip ahead at this point.
+Therefore, think of Python basics as the foundation for your future learning path.
+You want to cast a solid foundation for your Python learning journey, so don’t skip ahead at this point.

 2: Advanced-level Python

-Once you’re familiar with beginner-level basics, it’s time to move on to advanced-level Python.
+Once you’re familiar with beginner-level basics, it’s time to move on to advanced-level Python skills.